Technical Analysis of Stocks for Beginners in Indian Financial Markets 2022

 Technical Analysis vs. Fundamental Analysis of Stocks

-Fundamental analysis focuses more on qualitative aspects such as PE ratio, balance sheet, cash flow, debt-to-equity ratio, etc of the stock.
-They use all this fundamental information to arrive at the Intrinsic Value of a company.
+Fundamental analysis focuses more on qualitative aspects of the stock, such as the PE ratio, balance sheet, cash flow, debt-to-equity ratio, etc. They use all this fundamental information to arrive at the Intrinsic Value of a company.

 Technical Analysis focuses on price and volume.
 Technical traders use only this information to manage their trades.